Is It Really Social Media?

-Where ever you are, we can take a look around and see how many people are actually talking to the people they are with, many will be glued to a screen (of various sizes) keeping up to date with their contacts keeping them UpToDate with:-
+Where ever you are, we can take a look around and see how many people are actually talking to the people they are with, many will be glued to a screen (of various sizes) keeping connected with their contacts making sure they keep them up to date with:-

 Where we are.